Erection problems - aftercareErectile dysfunction - self-care

 - The effect is most often seen within 15 to 45 minutes.
 The effects of these drugs may last for several hours.
 Tadalafil (Cialis) may last for up to 36 hours.

 - Sildenafil (Viagra) should be taken on an empty stomach.
 (Levitra) and tadalafil (Cialis) may be taken with or without food.

 - These drugs should not be used more than once a day.

 - Common side effects of these medicines include flushing, upset stomach, headache, nasal congestion, back pain, and dizziness.

-If you have heart disease, talk with your doctor before using these medications.
-Men who take medicines called nitrates should not take a pill to treat ED.
+If you have heart disease, talk with your provider before using these medicines.
+Men who take nitrates for heart disease should not take ED medications.

 Many herbs and dietary supplements are marketed to help sexual performance or desire.
-None of these remedies have been proven effective for treating erectile dysfunction.
-Consult your health care provider to see if one of these treatments is right for you.
+None of these remedies have been proven effective for treating ED.
+Talk to your provider to see if any of these treatments is right for you.

-Call your doctor right away or go to an emergency room if medication for ED gives you an erection that lasts more than 4 hours.
-If this problem isn't treated, you may suffer lLasting damage to your penis.
+Call your health care provider right away or go to an emergency room if any ED medicine gives you an erection that lasts more than 4 hours.
+If this problem is not treated, you may suffer lasting damage to your penis.